 journalism.”

-Diversity, equity, and inclusion are core to how we operate at The Inquirer.
 We began this work amid our national reckoning over social justice in summer 2020 and the impact of a racist headline.
 We committed then to becoming an anti-racist organization, beginning with commissioning Temple University to conduct an independent audit of our editorial content.
 You can read the full report here, but in short, we had — and continue to have — work to do on our culture, coverage of the news, and service to the community.
 Since then, we have taken clear steps to improve.

 Our Inquirer for All (Inq4All) work began in 2020 with an obvious but difficult acknowledgement: The Philadelphia Inquirer, in its coverage and in its Newsroom, has too often enabled and institutionalized systemic racism.
 Nearly 100 employees began convening through working groups and a Steering Committee aimed at transforming The Inquirer into an anti-racist organization.
 We recognize that to achieve this, we need: